-Therefore it is important to get independent remortgage broker advice you can trust when looking for a remortgage deal.
+Therefore it is important to get remortgage broker advice you can trust when looking for a remortgage deal.

-Whether you are looking to raise funds for home improvements, to consolidate debts or just to find a better interest rate, then our re-mortgage specialist will be able to help.
+Whether you are looking to raise funds for home improvements, to consolidate debts or just to find a better rate, then our re-mortgage specialist will be able to help.

 How does remortgaging work?

-The process of a re-mortgage seems daunting however it is as simple as switching your existing mortgage to a new deal, using the same property as security.
+If this is the first time you are changing mortgage since your purchase, the process of a re-mortgage seems daunting however it is as simple as switching your existing mortgage to a new deal, using the same property as security.

 The remortgage process is about finding the right product moving forward for you and your circumstances and is not always about being the cheapest.